Global Gauge Symmetry Breaking in the Abelian Higgs Mechanism: Resolving the Incompatibility

 The main point we endeavor to explain is that, to resolve this incompatibility, the use of the DFM to study the Higgs mechanism, i.e.~(ii), as it is done in e.g. \autocite{francoisArtificialSubstantialGauge2019,berghoferGaugeSymmetriesSymmetry2023}, is inadequate.
 For one cannot cover the full configuration space of classical fields by considering gauge-invariant composite objects like in these applications of the DFM.
 Indeed, one should not try to give a gauge-invariant account of the Higgs mechanism by eliminating the whole gauge group.
 Rather, one must apply the DFM at the higher level of infinite-dimensional phase space,\endnote{The details of this approach can be found in \autocite{gomesGaugingBoundaryFieldspace2019,gomesUnifiedGeometricFramework2019,gomesQuasilocalDegreesFreedom2021,rielloHamiltonianGaugeTheory2024}.} a method also known as the field-dependent DFM \autocite{Francois:2024rdm}, in order to create fields in the Coulomb gauge that are nearly gauge-invariant, i.e.~invariant under all but the global gauge transformations.
 This highlights how one element from Section \ref{electrogauss} is crucial for the correct application of the DFM: namely, leaving the residual global gauge symmetry in the Coulomb gauge.

-The structure of this Section therefore mirrors our two points, (i) and (ii), in the Introduction: Section \ref{Struyve} first reviews Struyve's gauge-invariant account of the Higgs mechanism.
+The structure of this Section therefore mirrors our two points, (i) and (ii), in the Introduction: Section \ref{Struyve} first reviews the gauge-invariant account of the Higgs mechanism from \autocite[Section 7.2]{struyveGaugeInvariantAccounts2011a}.
 Then, Section \ref{DFM} gives the correct version of the DFM gauge-invariant account.
 With this correction, (i) and (ii) are rendered compatible.